 What are some important factors to consider when optimizing a website?

 Some important factors to consider when optimizing a website for search engines include keyword research, creating high-quality content, building backlinks, optimizing meta tags and images, and ensuring that the website is mobile-friendly and has a fast loading speed.

 How can I track my website’s SEO performance?

 Several tools are available for tracking your website’s SEO performance, such as Google Analytics, Google Search Console, and SEMrush.
 These tools can provide insights into your website’s traffic, search engine rankings, and backlinks.
 You can also track your website’s performance by monitoring key performance indicators (KPIs) such as organic traffic, bounce rate, and conversions.

-The point is that you don’t need to know the code for SEO.
+The point is that you don’t need to go out and get some private student loans to pay for a college course on SEO.
 But surely there will be many things that I didn’t cover.
 I just wanted to make a quick, snappy video for you guys.
 If you have any questions or comments, want to talk more about this topic, or want to call me a fool for forgetting some elements, that’s fine.

 That concludes this article.
 What do you think?
 Let me know in the comments below (I read and reply to every comment).
 If you found this helpful, check out my full blog and subscribe to my YouTube channel.
 Thanks for reading!